moehriegitt/hob3l/README.md

 ## Algorithmic Improvements

+The triangulation algorithm of Hertel & Mehlhorn (1983) was extended to support coincident vertices, because this is what the polygon clipping outputs.
+Also, sequences of collinear edges are fully supported, because, again, this may happen.

 The polygon clipping algorithm of Mart&iacute;nez, Rueda, Feito (2009) was improved to have less computational instability by deriving crossing points always from the original edge (although currently,